bbcmicrobit/micropython/docs/audio.rst

         ``pin=microbit.pin_speaker`` will only use the built-in speaker.

     ``return_pin`` specifies a differential edge connector pin to connect to an external speaker instead of ground.
+This is ignored for the **V2** revision.

 .. py:function:: is_playing()